Less than two years of pensionable service

 If you have accepted or plan to accept a position with the Federal Public Service or Royal Canadian Mounted Police (RCMP), you may wish to contact your new employer about electing your pensionable CAF service under their pension plan.
 If eligible, you may be able to have your return of contributions transferred directly to your new employer's pension plan.
 For more information, consult the Increasing your Pension web page.

 Note: If you release or stop participating in either of the CAF Pension Plans with more than two years of pensionable service, you may have more pension benefit options available.
-For more information, consult the Pension Entitlement Information Package – Plan Members with Two or More Years of Pensionable Service.
+For more information, consult the Retired member with two or more years of pensionable service.

 Supplementary Death Benefit plan